-Each detector was connected to a readout hybrid which carried a fast-shaping electronics with on-off readout (binary readout) with the 64 channel bipolar amp-shaper-discriminator LSI chips (LBIC) and the 128 channel CMOS digital buffer LSI chips (CDP) [12].
+Each detector was connected to a readout hybrid which car-

+ried an electronics with on-off readout (one threshold, binary readout) with the 64 channel bipolar amp-shaper-discriminator LSI chips (LBIC) and the 128 channel CMOS digital buffer LSI chips (CDP) [12].
+The electronics was fast, the peaking time of the shaper being about 22 ns.
 The readout was interfaced via a communication chip, HAC, on the hybrid to the backend electronics and the data acquisition system.
 Because of limited available chips, only 4 LBIC's areas were readout in the middle of the detectors.